Tiger Woods fights back to make the cut at Torrey Pines

 “It was tough out there, the greens were firm.
 We were talking about some of these pin locations and they were hard to get at.
 It’s been a long 12 months, I’ve been away from it for a very long time.
 It’s just nice to get out there to compete and play.
 Hopefully I can be around for the weekend.”

 At four under par for the tournament for his first eight holes on Friday, Lowry suffered a putting disaster that started on the par five 18th – his ninth – where he three-putted a birdie chance to wind up with a bogey.
 From there it went from bad to worse as he wound up with a double bogey at his 10th and three more consecutive bogeys afterwards, including another three-putt, to drop six shots in five holes.
-A further bogey followed at his 16th hole, capping off a disappointing day for the Offalyman.
+A further bogey followed at his 16th hole, capping off a disappointing day for the Offalyman which saw him come home in 42 shots for the back nine and card a 78.

 At the top of the leaderboard, 23-year-old Rahm could be set for the biggest weekend of his career as he aims to defend his title, make it back-to-back wins after capturing the CareerBuilder Challenge at La Quinta last week and displace Dustin Johnson at the top of the world rankings.
 The Spaniard is the hot favourite to do so after his round of 66 which will see him partner Palmer in the final group on Saturday.